cgs-earth/hydromet-mhews-workshop-addis-2026/README.md

 This work is organized by the Center for Geospatial Solutions, part of the Lincoln Institute of Land Policy, in collaboration with the World Meteorological Organization.
 You can find the concept note of the workshop here

-You can see some of our social media engagement through the days in some our posts for [Day 1](https://www.linkedin.com/posts/center-for-geospatial-solutions_projectspotlight-projectspotlight-opendata-activity-7506079490884870146-ze1B?utm_source=share&utm_medium=member_desktop&rcm=ACoAABrrD9YB_pVPaqMNOHp2FZMO7SzmyHfh-Vw) and [Day 2](https://www.linkedin.com/posts/projectspotlight-projectspotlight-opendata-ugcPost-7506072355232935936-vTJ7/)
+You can see some of the social media engagement throughout the workshop in our posts for [Day 1](https://www.linkedin.com/posts/center-for-geospatial-solutions_projectspotlight-projectspotlight-opendata-activity-7506079490884870146-ze1B?utm_source=share&utm_medium=member_desktop&rcm=ACoAABrrD9YB_pVPaqMNOHp2FZMO7SzmyHfh-Vw) and [Day 2](https://www.linkedin.com/posts/projectspotlight-projectspotlight-opendata-ugcPost-7506072355232935936-vTJ7/)

 ## Workshop Objectives